-Weekend Overnights Immersion students attend monthly training weekends from September to May.
+Weekend Overnights Homesteading Intensive students attend monthly training weekends from September to May.
 During this time you build experience and learn core principles of Wilders Gardening that designs your shared garden plot.
 Check out the class schedule below.

 Weekly Training There are also learning opportunities every week.
-Immersion students and their immediate family get free admission to our Skills Evenings (every Thursday) and our Open Archery Range (every Thursday, Friday, Saturday) where you can loose arrows anytime.
+Homesteading Intensive students and their immediate family get free admission to our Open Archery Range (every Saturday) where you can loose arrows anytime.

-Collective Caretaking Staff and students coordinate rotations to go beyond workshop weekends to provide consistent caretaking of the Homsteading Collective, which includes garden plots and livestock.
-Collective Caretaking involves teams visiting and maintaining the site to insure the success of your collective bounty.
+Collective Caretaking Staff and students coordinate rotations to go beyond workshop weekends to provide consistent caretaking of the community garden, which includes vegetable beds and livestock.

 Program staff includes our top Trackers instructors.
 Founders, core staff and many members of the Trackers community attend.
 It is a learning environment rich with in-depth knowledge, experience, and opportunity.

-September 2018 - September 2019 This program runs September to September.
+September 2019 - May 2020 This program runs September - May.
 Friday evening to Sunday afternoon.

-Homesteading Collective Weekly rotations of caretaking to tend to our garden shared farm plots.
+Community Garden Weekly rotations of caretaking to tend to our community garden plots.